sammymans/foodGPT/README.md

 foodGPT has three main components: computer vision, ingredient substitution, and recipe recommendation.
 Computer Vision is yet to be implemented, however the other two components can be found in code.

-This project was built using [This Dataset](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions).
+This project was built using [a Kaggle dataset of recipes from food.com](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions).

 ## Smart Substitution Model